-This column reflects a translation of Qatari Riyal amounts into U.S.\$ at an exchange rate of QR3.64 per U.S. dollar.
-(1)

-This column refects a translation of Qatar Riyar amounts into 0.5.5 at an exchange rate of QK5.64 per 0.5. donar.
-This represents staff expenses, depreciation and other expenses divided by the operating income plus share of results of associates.
-This represents Non-performing loans divided by gross loans and advances to customers.
-This represents Allowance for Impairment of Loans and Advances to Customers divided by non-performing loans and advances.
-This represents Net Loans and Advances to Customers divided by customer deposits.
-Margins held for direct and indirect credit facilities (5) amounting to QR2.8 billion as at 31 December 2014 have been excluded in calculating the customer deposits balance.

-This represents total eligible capital divided by risk-weighted assets.
-Capital Adequacy Ratio has been computed in accordance with QCB Basel III requirements.
-(7)
+- (1) This column reflects a translation of Qatari Riyal amounts into U.S.\$ at an exchange rate of QR3.64 per U.S. dollar. - (2) This represents staff expenses, depreciation and other expenses divided by the operating income plus share of results of associates. - (3) This represents non-performing loans divided by gross loans and advances to customers. - (4) For the years ended 31 December 2015, 2016 and 2017, this represents Allowance for Impairment of Loans and Advances to Customers divided by non-performing loans and advances.
+With effect from 1 January 2018, this represents stage 3 expected credit losses divided by stage 3 non-performing loans and advances. - (5) This represents Net Loans and Advances to Customers divided by customer deposits. - (6) This represents total eligible capital divided by risk-weighted assets. - (7) Capital Adequacy Ratio has been computed in accordance with the QCB's Basel III requirements.